 Are your people using self-service as much as you’d like them to?
 Probably not.
 Instead, they’re opening tickets, waiting around for answers, and not getting any work done.
 This isn’t good for anyone.
-It’s expensive for you, and your employees are losing productivity.
+It’s expensive for you, and your IT service management (ITSM) capabilities, and your employees are losing productivity.
 They need to start using self-service, but how do you get them to change their behavior?
 Scolding them won’t work.
 A common suggestion is to improve user experience, but that’s too vague.
 You need something concrete and actionable.

 Dr. BJ Fogg is the founder of the Persuasive Tech Lab at Stanford University and creator of the Fogg Behavior Model.
 He found that three factors must be present for a behavior to occur: motivation, ability, and a trigger (B=MAT).
 If a single element is missing, then the desired action will not take place.

 The model can be illustrated with a mobile phone.
 Consider the following scenarios:

 - You’re at lunch.
 Your phone rings, but it’s on silent.
 You don’t notice it ringing, so you miss the trigger to answer it.

 - You’re in a meeting.
 Your phone rings, but you’re busy.
 You don’t answer because you don’t have the ability to take the call.

 - Your phone rings.
 You look at the screen and don’t recognize the number.
 The call goes unanswered because you have no motivation to answer it.

 To answer your phone, you need to notice it ringing and physically be able to answer it.
 Then, you need to have sufficient motivation to speak to the caller.
 If any of these elements aren’t present, it will not be answered.